 Skip to content

-Soft launch: BitcoinVN BTM’s now with stablecoin support
+Soft launch: BitcoinVN BTMs now with stablecoin support

-If you have been following closely – or have visited one of our machines recently – you may have noticed that, besides good ol’ Bitcoin, selected machines can now also be used with your stablecoin of choice, including USDT by Tether and USDC by Circle (currently on the Ethereum network only, with additional supported chains to follow in due course).
+If you have been following closely – or have visited one of our machines recently – you may have noticed that, besides good ol’ Bitcoin, selected machines can now also be used for your stablecoin of choice, including USDT by Tether and USDC by Circle (currently on the Ethereum network only, with additional supported chains to follow in due course).

 For now, this upgrade should be understood as an unofficial soft launch: a way to test the new software capabilities enabled by the native integration of our BTM network with BitcoinVN’s fast and powerful in-house BV swap engine.

-Bitcoin purists may not be thrilled to see us widening the machines from “Bitcoin only” toward a broader range of supported assets.
+Bitcoin purists may not be thrilled to see us expanding the machines from “Bitcoin only” toward a broader range of supported assets.
 But this move simply acknowledges market realities and the state of digital asset infrastructure in 2026.

-In 2026, stablecoins already have a global user base likely numbering in the hundreds of millions and are plausibly on track to surpass a billion users before the end of the decade, while the “die-hard” Bitcoin user base (people who actually use Bitcoin – not “adding it to their portfolio”), remains much smaller.
+In 2026, stablecoins already have a global user base likely numbering in the hundreds of millions and are plausibly on track to surpass a billion users before the end of the decade, while the “die-hard” Bitcoin user base (people who actually use Bitcoin – not “adding it to their portfolio”) remains much smaller.

-Our team will keep a strong focus on building and developing Bitcoin infrastructure – but the realities of the market are also clear, and we must make decisions which make economic sense to keep our operations sustainable.
+Our team will keep a strong focus on building and developing Bitcoin infrastructure – but the realities of the market are also clear, and we must make decisions that make economic sense to keep our operations sustainable.

 We absolutely expect stablecoins to make up 90%+ of BTM usage in the very near future.
-It is what “everybody uses”, while Bitcoin – for better or worse – has not, and might not ever, achieve this level of distribution.
+It is what “everybody uses,” while Bitcoin – for better or worse – has not, and might not ever, achieve this level of distribution.

 Everybody needs to pay for things and move value across space.
 Not everybody has significant savings to protect – or needs (or cares!) to bother with moving value across time.

-Last but not least, it must also be acknowledged that in 2026, the user experience of using Bitcoin on-chain for a quick cash-in / cash-out at the machines is rather dismal.
+Last but not least, it must also be acknowledged that in 2026, the user experience of using Bitcoin on-chain for a quick cash-in/cash-out at the machines is rather dismal.

 Yes, we are fully aware of the issues around censorship, counterparty risk, and the lack of privacy on most public blockchains today.
 But the vast majority of users do not care about these trade-offs in practice and will continue to prioritize convenience above everything else.

-Overall, the current line-up of Gustav I Bitcoin ATMs operated by BitcoinVN should be seen as an initial “made-in-Vietnam” prototype, developed through more hard work than we would like to admit over the past six and a half years.
+Overall, the current lineup of Gustav I Bitcoin ATMs operated by BitcoinVN should be seen as an initial “made-in-Vietnam” prototype, developed through more hard work than we would like to admit over the past six and a half years.

 In parallel, the team has been working to evolve this model into one that could also align with the future direction of Vietnam’s broader digital asset integration, and we are currently exploring pathways to transition into a more formalized and compliant operating framework under emerging regulatory structures.